 - Create a resume or curriculum vitae

-- Write an essay or Statement of Purpose that addresses your reasons for pursuing a graduate education in your field of interest, your background and your long term goals.
+- Write an essay and Statement of Purpose that addresses your reasons for pursuing a graduate education in your field of interest, your background and your long term goals.

 - Three (3) letters of recommendation submitted though the AIS system (you will receive login information for AIS after you complete your application in Apply Texas.)

 - Official transcript from all institutions of higher education attended

 - International students- Official scores from the Test of English as a Foreign Language (TOEFL) or the IFELTS test from within the last two years from applicants whose native language is not English.
-Exceptions: applicants that completed all four years of a baccalaureate degree in the United States or that achieved a 400 or greater Verbal GRE score.
+Exceptions: applicants that completed all four years of a baccalaureate degree in the United States.

 - Pay application fees.

 - Apply to the correct program.
 Please look for Texas A&M University in College Station, College of Medicine Medical Science Program (not TAMU HSC).

 Q: What is the deadline for submitting an application?

 A: We encourage students to submit their applications as early as possible.
 All applications that are submitted by January 15th, 2020 will be reviewed.
-After December 15th, we cannot guarantee your application will be reviewed as we will start reviewing applications in January 2019.
+After January 15th, we cannot guarantee your application will be reviewed as we will start reviewing applications after the due date.

 Q: Can you make an assessment about my admission to your program based on material I have submitted via email?